TI-Toolkit/tivars_lib_py/README.md

 `tivars_lib_py` is a Python package for interacting with TI-(e)z80 (82/83/84 series) calculator files, i.e. lists, programs, matrices, appvars, etc.

+> [!IMPORTANT]
+> The TI-84 Evo uses an entirely new & non-backwards compatible file format that has not yet been fully documented, and thus the Evo is not yet supported.

 Much of the functionality of this package has been ported over from [tivars_lib_cpp](https://github.com/adriweb/tivars_lib_cpp).
 However, a number of changes have been made to the API to better suit Python's strengths and capabilities as a language (e.g. scripting, dynamic typing).

 - [Installation](#installation)